 If reading this in an email, click the title of the post to listen to the show.

-- What is the skills gap?
+- What the training is like, particularly flying the T-38

 Resources/People/Articles Mentioned in Podcast

-Connect With Ken
+Connect With Terry

 Listen to the Podcast!
 (And don’t forget to leave us a review!)

 Listen ad-free on Stitcher Premium; get a free month when you use code “manliness” at checkout.